 Responsibility and liability

-7.1 The Contractor shall be liable to the Authority for the actual amount of any damage, including damage to the Marine Environment, arising out of its wrongful acts or omissions, and those of its employees, subcontractors, agents and all persons engaged in working or acting for them in the conduct of its operations under this Contract, including the costs of reasonable measures to prevent and limit damage to the Marine Environment, [arising out of its wrongful acts ], account being taken of any contributory acts or omissions by the Authority or third parties.
-This clause survives the termination of the Contract and applies to all damage [arising out of the Contractors wrongful acts ] regardless of whether it is caused or arises before, during or after the completion of the Exploitation activities or Contract term.
+7.1 [In accordance with the ‘polluter pays’ principle,] the Contractor shall be liable to the Authority for the actual amount of any damage, including damage to the Marine Environment, arising out of its wrongful acts or omissions, and those of its employees, subcontractors, agents and all persons engaged in working or acting for them in the conduct of its operations under this Contract [] [arising out of its wrongful acts [or omissions]], account being taken of any contributory acts or omissions by the Authority or third parties.
+This clause survives the termination of the Contract and applies to all damage [arising out of the Contractors wrongful acts [or omissions]] regardless of whether it is caused or arises before, during or after the completion of the Exploitation activities or Contract term.
+[For the purpose of this clause, ‘wrongful acts or omissions’, means any act or omission attributable to the Contractor that results in damage, irrespective of bad intention or negligence].
+[Recoverable damages under this clause include: costs of reasonable measures to prevent and limit damage to the Marine Environment, lost revenue, reinstatement, pay-out in lieu of actual reinstatement, and/or measures to compensate for pure ecological loss and harm to the living resources of the Area.]

 7.2 The Contractor shall indemnify the Authority, its employees, subcontractors and agents against all claims and liabilities of any third party arising out of any wrongful acts or omissions of the Contractor and its employees, agents and subcontractors, and all persons engaged in working or acting for them in the conduct of its operations under this Contract.